htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

   to the current time when the first job of that submission is matched to a slot.
   :jira:`2676`

+- :tool:`condor_ssh_to_job` when entering an apptainer container now sets the supplemental unix group ids in the same way that vanilla jobs have them set.
+  :jira:`2695`

 - IPv6 networking is now fully supported on Windows.
   :jira:`2601`